trinhxuann/deltadata/README.md

 ```

 The function determines that my architectures do not align, that I am in
 64-bit R but have 32 bit Office.
-This does not automatically throw an
-error.
-The function will attempt to find and use my 32-bit R to
+The function will attempt to find and
-proceed–an error is only thrown if I do not have 32-bit installed.
+use my 32-bit R to proceed.

 #### Connecting to your Access database